TANYASHARMA2226/POTD/README.md

-# DSA-Leetcode
+# POTD

-This repository is dedicated to solving POTD and topic-wise DSA questions on Leetcode.
+This repository is dedicated to solving POTD on Leetcode.